2021 French Open: When does it take place, what’s new this year, TV channels, betting, prize money

 And that is not the only big plus as Chatrier will also host night sessions from May 31 until June 9 with play getting underway at 9pm local time.

-However, there is a catch as nine of the 10 night sessions on Chatrier will be played without spectators due to the
+However, there is a catch as nine of the 10 night sessions on Chatrier will be played without spectators.

 What is the daily schedule of play?